BelgiumOfficial Name: Kingdom of Belgium

 27 Boulevard du Régent (the Consular Section is at 25 Boulevard du Régent)

 Belgium is a highly developed and stable democracy with a modern economy.
 Tourist facilities are widely available.
-Read the Department of State’s Fact Sheet on Belgium for additional information on the U.S.-Belgium relationship.
+Read the Department of State’s Fact Sheet on Belgium for additional information on U.S.- Belgian relations.

 Entry, Exit & Visa Requirements